Global exposure database for all: GED4ALL

-HOT has partnered with the Global Earthquake Model (GEM) and ImageCat on a Challenge Fund focused on developing a global exposure database for multi-hazard risk analysis.
+HOT has partnered with the Global Earthquake Model (GEM) and ImageCat on a Challenge Fund, focused on developing a global exposure database designed for multi-hazard risk analysis.

-Challenge 1, is led by the British Geological Survey (BGS) and focuses on developing a data schema and data for a multi-hazard database.
-Challenge 2, is led by GEM and focuses on developing a data schema and data for a global exposure database, whom HOT is partner with.
-Challenger 3, is led by University College of London (UCL) and focuses on developing a data schema and data for a global database of vulnerability functions.
+Initiative 1, is led by the British Geological Survey (BGS) and focuses on developing a data schema and data for a multi-hazard database.
+Initiative 2, is led by GEM and focuses on developing the schema and data for a global exposure database, whom HOT is partner with.
+Initiative 3, is led by University College of London (UCL) and focuses on developing a global database of vulnerability functions.

 GEM, ImageCat and HOT worked together on developing a ‘Global Exposure Database for Multi-Hazard Risk Analysis’ schema, which resulted in the creation of the Global Exposure Database for ALL (GED4ALL), along with protocols to integrate existing datasets, as well as the generation of new exposure information.
 Development of the open global exposure database, aims to store different assets including, infrastructure, land-use, and socio-economic data.
 These assets will be relevant for multiple natural hazards, including earthquakes, floods, volcanoes, strong winds, tsunamis and drought.